DenisGorbachev/money-tree/README.md

 ## Referral system

-* Your referrals will receive a 10% bonus anytime they win for the first 10 rounds.
+* You will receive **10% of all money** that your players put into the game.
-* Your referrals will give you 10% of all seed investments they make (regardless of whether they win or lose).
+* Your players will receive a **10% bonus anytime they win** for the first 10 rounds.

-Summary: you will receive **10% of all money** that your players put into the game.
+You will receive the 10% referral fee regardless of whether your players win or lose.

 ## FAQ